Ashu-hub/All-About-MicroServices/MicroservceDesignPattern.md

 # [Event Sourcing](https://microservices.io/patterns/data/event-sourcing.html)
 		A Service Command need to typically update a database and sends events.
 In Saga, a service need to atomically update a DB and sends events.
-		The Db update and seding messages/ events must be atomic in order to avoid dat inconsistancy or bugs.
+		The Db update and seding messages/ events must be atomic in order to avoid data inconsistancy or bugs.

 		Problem:- How to atomically update a DB?